-For the purpose of this FOA, membership of the expert panel should include domain and condition experts reflecting the breadth of expertise required to ascertain the clinical actionability of the genes and/or variants to be curated.
+For the purpose of this NOFO, membership of the expert panel should include domain and condition experts reflecting the breadth of expertise required to ascertain the clinical actionability of the genes and/or variants to be curated.
 The panels should include medical professionals, medical geneticists, clinical laboratory diagnosticians and/or molecular pathologists, researchers, and statisticians.
-Since the goal of the PAR is to assess the clinical validity of the selected gene-disease associations or genetic variant pathogenicity, based on current knowledge that could support guidelines for clinical practice, multiple institutions and organizations must be represented and international participation is strongly encouraged.
+Since the goal of the PAR is to assess the clinical validity of the selected gene-disease associations or genetic variant pathogenicity, based on current knowledge that could support guidelines for clinical practice, multiple institutions and organizations must be represented and international participation is strongly encouraged, keeping in mind NIH policy related to data access (https://grants.nih.gov/grants/guide/notice-files/NOT-OD-25-083.html), where applicable.

 Critical to the success of gene/variant curation are a project coordinator, biocurator(s), and bioinformatics specialist(s).
+Additional considerations for staffing are in another FAQ, below.